adulu-bang/NetStream-Caravel/README.md

 Modern edge devices and industrial gateways are increasingly required to perform real-time network functions such as packet filtering, traffic prioritization (QoS), and secure flow enforcement.
 These operations rely on rule-based processing, where each incoming packet must be parsed, classified, and matched against large rule tables.

-In conventional software-based implementations, these tasks are executed on general-purpose CPUs.
+In conventional software-based implementations (homogeneous networking approaches), these tasks are executed on general-purpose CPUs.
 However, packet processing workloads exhibit poor cache locality and irregular memory access patterns, especially when dealing with large rule sets for firewalling, QoS policies, and flow management.
 As a result, frequent cache misses and memory accesses introduce significant latency and reduce throughput.

 Additionally, packet processing involves branch-heavy logic and per-packet decision making, which further limits CPU efficiency and scalability under high traffic conditions.
 In edge and industrial environments, where devices operate under strict power, cost, and real-time constraints, these inefficiencies become critical bottlenecks.